vuejs/awesome-vue/README.md

   - [Leapspotleap](http://www.leapspotleap.com) - A simple way to look up wikipedia articles near you.
 Or simply navigate to a place and find interesting wikipedia information.
 Responsive web app.
   - [X-SONGTAO](http://xiangsongtao.com) - A Personal blog.
 FE and CMS are in same vue SPA.
   - [Jobinja](https://jobinja.ir) - A Job Board and career platform operating in Iran.
-  - [滚蛋吧！莆田系](https://putianxi.github.io/) - Show all Putian hostiptal information
+  - [滚蛋吧！莆田系](https://putianxi.github.io/) - Show all Putian hospital information
   - [Jobi : Recruiting Platform ](https://www.jobi.tn/)
   - [The Spice House](https://www.thespicehouse.com) - Ecommerce website for high quality spices.
 Checkout, cart, the product detail page, and search are built using Vue.
 Checkout is a single page app written with Vue & Vuex.
   - [Livestorm](http://livestorm.co) - Webinar / Live events app.